 ~ Cathie Black, Former Chairman and President, Hearst Magazines, on the realities of corporate business

-The term “Queen Bee,” originated at my alma mater, University of Michigan, where I also experienced the term in use, as a young professional in my 20s.
+I first heard the term,”Queen Bee,” at my alma mater, University of Michigan, as a young professional in my 20s.
 The woman so named had some of the characteristics.
 However, my experience is that she mentored many, many women successfully, so for her, the term did not stick.

 An article by Catalyst highlights, in contrast, that women do indeed help other women get ahead, citing that women leaders are more likely to develop new female talent than men are:

 65% percent of women who received career development support are now developing new talent, compared to 56% percent of men—and 73% of the women developing new talent are developing other women, compared to 30 percent of men.

 Source: Paying It Forward Pays Back for Business Leaders, Catalyst.org

 However, as reported in the Wall Street Journal:

 A 2011 survey of 1,000 working women by the American Management Association found that 95% of them believed they were undermined by another woman at some point in their careers.